kgateway-dev/kgateway/docs/content/operations/upgrading/canary.md

 1. Revert any changes to custom resources that you made during the upgrade.
 For differences between versions, check the [version change list]({{< versioned_link_path fromRoot="/operations/upgrading/faq/#review-changes" >}}) and the [changelogs]({{< versioned_link_path fromRoot="/reference/changelog/" >}}).

-2. **Gloo Edge Federation**: Shift traffic from the new version to the rollback version of Gloo Edge Federation.
+2. **Gloo Edge Federation**: Shift traffic from the canary version to the rollback version of Gloo Edge Federation.
-   1. [Deregister]({{< versioned_link_path fromRoot="/reference/cli/glooctl_cluster_deregister/" >}}) your test remote clusters that use the new version of Gloo Edge Federation.
+   1. [Deregister]({{< versioned_link_path fromRoot="/reference/cli/glooctl_cluster_deregister/" >}}) your test remote clusters that use the canary version of Gloo Edge Federation.
    2. [Install and register Gloo Edge Enterprise]({{< versioned_link_path fromRoot="/guides/gloo_federation/cluster_registration/" >}}) using the rollback version on each remote cluster.
-   3. Optionally delete the new version namespace.
+   3. Optionally delete the canary version namespace.
 The deregister command does not clean up the namespace and custom resources in the previous version.
       ```shell
-      kubectl delete ns gloo-system-$NEW_VERSION
+      kubectl delete ns gloo-system-$CANARY_VERSION
       ```

-3. [Uninstall]({{< versioned_link_path fromRoot="/reference/cli/glooctl_uninstall/" >}}) the new version of Gloo Edge from your cluster.
+3. [Uninstall]({{< versioned_link_path fromRoot="/reference/cli/glooctl_uninstall/" >}}) the canary version of Gloo Edge from your cluster.
     ```shell
-    glooctl uninstall -n gloo-system-$NEW_VERSION
+    glooctl uninstall -n gloo-system-$CANARY_VERSION
     ```

 4. Apply the Gloo CRDs from the rollback version Helm chart to your cluster.
 In Gloo Edge Federation, this cluster is the local management cluster.